esp/esp-js/ReadMe.md

 ### Lifetime management in child containers

-Depending upon object configurations, objects resoled from a child containser will either be owned by the child container or taken from the parent.
+Depending upon object configurations, objects resoled from a child containser will either be owned by the child container or the parent.

 ```javascript
 console.log("Child containers");